 CHOICES: A group developed to focus on the individual who has chosen to use substances to decrease the impact of the traumatic experiences on their current life.
 Substance abuse or dependence plays a critical part of the clinical picture for a significant number of survivors of abuse.
 Treatment must deal with the addiction or abuse in order for treatment of the abuse to be effective.
 In the same vein, treating only addiction for these individuals is likely to be ineffective as well.
 It is the integrated treatment that offers the most effective outcomes for both.
 The disease model of addiction at Twelve Oaks and the associated 12-step practices is synergistic to treatment for trauma.
 By dealing with the core issues, our interventions for both trauma and substance abuse can be more effective.

-The philosophy of CHOICES is that individuals will have a more effective treatment outcome if they work through the memories of the abuse within a safe and structured environment that is timed effectively with substance abuse treatment.
+The philosophy of CHOICES is that individuals will have a more effective treatment outcome if they work through the memories of the abuse within a safe and structured environment that is timed effectively with substance abuse rehab.
 The emphasis is on balancing the treatment between increasing skills, working on current behaviors, such as addictions, and processing the exposure and processing of past abuse.

 OPERATION WELL-BEING: Combat exposes the service member to war-zone related stressors, including violence, injury, guilt and death that impact their psychological functioning.
 It is important to acknowledge that symptoms associated with combat, such as posttraumatic stress disorder (PTSD) overlap with other issues.
 One of the most common dual impacts of combat is PTSD and substance abuse.
-For the most effective and efficient treatment, the program must be integrative and comprehensive for simultaneous treatment.
+For the most effective and efficient rehab treatment, the program must be integrative and comprehensive for simultaneous treatment.

 For those returning from deployments with physical wounds, the impairment is treated, but the psychological injuries are often not easily recognized.
 Military leaders are acknowledging that combat can damage mental, emotional and cognitive aspects of an individual’s wellness, especially with the frequent and increasing duration of deployments.
 The consequences, if left untreated, will be severe and pervasive.